Nonparametric Causal Decomposition of Group Disparities: Introduction

-We introduce an unconditional and a conditional decompositions.
-The unconditional decomposition is useful for investigating the overall (marginal) contributions of treatment to an outcome disparity.
+We introduce an unconditional and a conditional decomposition.
+The unconditional decomposition is useful for investigating the overall (marginal) contributions of a treatment to an outcome disparity.
 The conditional decomposition is useful for investigating the contributions of the treatment within levels of one or more pre-treatment covariates.
-For example, in the social sciences, the unconditional decomposition might quantify the contributions of racial differences in incarceration rates on racial income disparities; and the conditional decomposition could identify the contributions of racial differences in mortgage receipt to the racial disparity in home ownership conditional on credit score, i.e., considering only the parts of the racial differences in mortgage receipt that are independent of racial differences in credit scores.
-In medical research, the unconditional decomposition might inform the contributions of vaccinations to racial health disparities; and the conditional decomposition can inform the contributions of a medical treatment to health disparities conditional on indication.
+For example, in the social sciences, the unconditional decomposition might quantify the overall contributions of racial differences in incarceration rates to racial income disparities; and the conditional decomposition could identify the contributions of racial differences in mortgage receipt to racial disparities in home ownership conditional on credit scores, i.e., considering only the part of the racial differences in mortgage receipt that remains after accounting for racial differences in credit scores.
+In medical research, the unconditional decomposition might inform the overall contributions of vaccinations to racial health disparities; and the conditional decomposition can quantify the contributions of receiving a medical treatment to health disparities conditional on indications for that treatment.

-We develop nonparametric estimators for our decompositions using efficient influence functions (EIF) under the assumption of conditional ignorability of the treatment.
+We develop nonparametric estimators for our causal decompositions using efficient influence functions (EIF) under the assumption of conditional ignorability of the treatment.
 Our estimators can be implemented via data-adaptive methods such as machine learning (ML) and accommodate high-dimensional confounders.
 We derive the conditions under which the estimators are $\sqrt{n}$-consistent, asymptotically normal, and semiparametrically efficient.
-The estimators are also doubly or even quadruply robust to misspecification.
+The estimators are also doubly or even quadruply robust in terms of consistency.
 The estimators are implemented in the R package cdgd \citep{yu_2023}, available from CRAN.

-As an empirical application, we study the causal contributions of college graduation to intergenerational income persistence (the complement to income mobility), defined as the disparity in adult income across parental income groups.
+As an empirical application, we study the causal contributions of college graduation to intergenerational income persistence (the complement to income mobility), defined as the disparity in income attainment across parental income groups.
 This application contributes to multiple literatures in sociology and economics.
-Policy-wise, it provides insights into how interventions on educational attainment may alter intergenerational income persistence.
+Policy-wise, it provides insights into how interventions on college education may alter intergenerational income persistence.
 R Code for the empirical application is available at \url{https://github.com/ang-yu/causal_decomposition_case_study}.